porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/compliance.md

 To improve the support of accessibility in general, start by observing worldwide regulations (W3C), as individual countries tend to base their regulations on global agreements.
 Therefore the [Web Content Accessibility Guidelines 2.0 AA](https://www.w3.org/TR/WCAG20/) are a good starting point which can be augmented by [Article 9 on Accessibility](https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities/article-9-accessibility.html) from the Convention on the Rights of Persons with Disabilities (CRPD).

 But as you might see, all these guidelines have one pitfall: they are very hard to read and difficult to interpret.
-Therefore we have developed a basic set of rules and guidelines which is the <strong>most effective way to maximize compliance</strong> and should help designers and developers to implement and support Web Accessibility in their applications.
+Therefore we have developed a basic set of rules and guidelines which is the **most effective way to maximize compliance** and should help designers and developers to implement and support Web Accessibility in their applications.

 <p-link href="#/accessibility/guidelines">Web Accessibility Guidelines</p-link>

-<strong>But always keep in mind:</strong> Accessibility is not the fulfillment of a fixed ruleset or following a bunch of technical requirements.
+**But always keep in mind:** Accessibility is not the fulfillment of a fixed ruleset or following a bunch of technical requirements.
 Instead it's more about a mindset which should be a fixed part in the beginning of a project and face every possible aspect like strategy, conception, ux, ui, design, development, performance, etc.

 ---